 - Color: intense ruby red, with aging it takes on orange reflections;

 - Odor: harmonious and grows in intensity and pleasantness with age;

 - Taste: dry, mineral, savory, warm, harmonious, rightly tannic, with aging it becomes more and more velvety.

 Aglianico del Vulture is obtained from the pure vinification of grapes belonging to the vine of the same name, which is found in the vineyards located at the foot of Monte Vulture, a volcano that has been extinct for millennia.
 In this area, Aglianico is grown up to 800 meters above sea level, but finds the most favorable conditions between 200 and 600 meters.

-There are two terms to indicate the aging time: Vecchio, for a minimum of three years, and Riserva, for a minimum of five and its alcohol content ranges from 11.5 to 14 degrees.
+There are two terms to indicate the aging time: Superiore, for a minimum of three years, and Superiore Riserva, for a minimum of five and its alcohol content ranges from 11.5 to 14 degrees.
 The yield of grapes into wine must not exceed 70%.